-Together with the Qualcomm Snapdragon 888, the flagship processor, Qualcomm launched the Snapdragon 870 which is an overcooked Snapdragon 865 Plus.
-This was Qualcomm’s trick to resell the same Snapdragon 865 Plus chip from the last generation for the new smartphones.
-To some extent, it did work as many companies opted for this chip due to its price difference compared to the Qualcomm Snapdragon 888 chip.
+Together with the Qualcomm Snapdragon 888, the flagship processor, Qualcomm launched the Snapdragon 870, which is an overcooked Snapdragon 865 Plus.
+Qualcomm’s trick was to resell the same Snapdragon 865 Plus chip from the last generation for the new smartphones.
+To some extent, it did work, as many companies opted for this chip due to its price difference compared to the Qualcomm Snapdragon 888 chip.
 Much like that, Qualcomm has now launched the Snapdragon 860 chip with the launch of the Poco X3 Pro.
-The Poco X3 Pro is the first phone to come with the Snapdragon 860 chip.
+The Poco X3 Pro is the first phone with the Snapdragon 860 chip.
 Some people claim the Snapdragon 860 is the same Snapdragon 855 plus we saw on older phones.
 Is it really true?
-Let’s compare the Snapdragon 855, Snapdragon 855+ and Snapdragon 860 to see the difference in more details.
+Let’s compare the Snapdragon 855, Snapdragon 855+, and Snapdragon 860 to see the difference in more detail.

 Snapdragon 860 vs Snapdragon 855 vs Snapdragon 855+

 We have the Adreno 640 as the GPU for all three processors.
-The frequency of the GPU for the Snapdragon 855 chip is at 600 MHz while for the Snapdragon 855+ and Snapdragon 860 it is at 800 MHz.
+The frequency of the GPU for the Snapdragon 855 chip is 600 MHz, while for the Snapdragon 855+ and Snapdragon 860, it is 800 MHz.

 All three of these processors are 5G Ready processors.
-But it depends on the manufacturer whether they use 5G modem or 4G Modem.
+But it depends on the manufacturer whether they use a 5G modem or a 4G Modem.
 The Snapdragon 855+ is extremely similar to the Snapdragon 860 processor as it has almost an identical architecture.
-What differs the Snapdragon 860 from the Snapdragon 855 is support for 16 GB of RAM and several new cameras features such as ultra-wide lens night mode, selfie night mode, and dual video.
+What differentiates the Snapdragon 860 from the Snapdragon 855 is the support for 16 GB of RAM and several new camera features such as ultra-wide lens night mode, selfie night mode, and dual video.